Am I the right candidate for a breast lift?

 Breast lift surgery is typically performed under general anesthesia and lasts a couple of hours.
 Dr. Goldschmidt will devise a unique breast lift plan that reflects your aesthetic goals and anatomical needs during your surgical consultation.

 What breast lift techniques are used in Cleveland, Ohio?

-Breast lift surgery involves removing excess skin and reshaping the remaining tissues to produce fuller, firmer breasts.
-During this procedure, the nipple and areola may be repositioned or reduced, if necessary.
-Depending on the severity of their breast ptosis, patients have the following breast lift incision options:
+Breast lift surgery involves removing excess skin and reshaping the remaining tissues to produce fuller, firmer, and lifted breasts.
+During this procedure, the nipple and areola may be repositioned or reduced if necessary.
+Depending on the severity of their breast ptosis, patients may choose from the following breast lift incision options:

 - Two concentric incisions are created around the areolas.